(syllabus and calendar)

 Quiz

 In Java, the inheritance tree is single, not double.
-It is as if Barack Obama were an Obama through his father, but not a Dunham through his mother, Stanley Ann Dunham.
+It is as if Barack Obama were of type Obama, not of type Dunham.

 Interfaces - more abstract than abstract classes